hairypoppins/lightdesk/README.md

 4. Light color

-The channel header contains the name of the light object, which can be renamed if desired, and a Delete Channel button.
-Note that clicking the Delete Channel button will not delete the associated light object, only remove the channel from Lightdesk.

 Lightdesk channels and settings are configured per scene and are saved with the .blend file, so your channel setup will be recreated next time you load your project.